allevo/seqflow-js/README.md

 # SeqFlow JS

-This framework i a lightweight, domain-driven front-end framework designed to simplify web application development, reduce complexity, and enhance user experience with an event-driven architecture.
+This framework is a lightweight, domain-driven front-end framework designed to simplify web application development, reduce complexity, and enhance user experience with an event-driven architecture.

 See the [documentation](https://seqflow.dev) for more information.